 Allegra® 12 Hour 60 mg tablet

-Each peach, oval double convex tablet, engraved on one side with an "e" and with "06" on the other side, contains 60 mg of fexofenadine.
-Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, silicon dioxide, starch, and titanium dioxide.
+Each peach, oval, double convex tablet, engraved on one side with a scripted "e" and with "06" on the other side, contains 60 mg of fexofenadine.
+Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, colloidal silicon dioxide, pregelatinized starch, and titanium dioxide.
 These tablets do not contain lactose.

 Allegra® 24 Hour 120 mg tablet

-Each peach, oblong double convex tablet, plain on one side and engraved on the other side with "012", contains 120 mg of fexofenadine.
-Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, silicon dioxide, starch, and titanium dioxide.
+Each peach, oblong, double convex tablet, with a scripted "e" on one side and engraved on the other side with "012", contains 120 mg of fexofenadine.
+Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, iron oxide, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, colloidal silicon dioxide, pregelatinized starch, and titanium dioxide.
 These tablets do not contain lactose.

 How should I use this medication?

 Fexofenadine may be taken with or without food.
+It should not be taken with fruit juice, if possible.
 Avoid prolonged use of this medication, unless recommended by a doctor.